muratk5n/thirdwave/en/README.md

 Near endpoints generating electricity is fine..
 Long-distance energy transmission however must be gas-based.
 I would even pipe clean gas into homes at that point power can be generated from fuel-cells.
-One step earlier, fine too, a neighborhood fuel-cell "transformer" could generate power for the neighborhood and supply the local "grid".
+One step earlier, fine again, neighborhood fuel-cell "transformer" could generate power for the neighborhood and supply the local "grid".
 But inter-city grid, inter-state grid, inter-anything grid is a no-no.  At those points it should be about *de-funding the grid*.